catzy007/catzy007.github.io/blog/posts/2019-11-25-my-journey-to-pcie-or-vga-passtrough-in-kvm/index.md

 IOMMU group, you have two basic options.
 If your system is running fine even that device is used in KVM, you MUST pass everything into KVM.
 If that device is critical to your system then you can stop there.
 Or Arch linux users has made custom patch to bypass IOMMU Group `ACS override patch` but DO THAT WITH YOUR OWN RISKS.
+Some device should not passed into KVM for example `PCI Bridge`.

 <br><br>
 Try to take a note for PCI Numeric id's. mine is